bilgino/angularforddd/README.md

 This might seem more complex than just using a single state management service.
 The level of abstraction is up to the developer and requirements.

 **» Why CQRS in the frontend?**<br/>

-With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together several resources to build a complex view model due to RESTful APIs are often strict resource-oriented.
-In addition, we might transform and prepare data for the presentation layer.
-Even in case of sophisticated Web APIs, it's likely that we must stitch together complex view models and disassemble them for CUD operations on the client-side.
+With traditional CRUD-based web applications conform to the REST architectural style and the single data model approach, we may fall into the situation where we have to stitch together several resources to build a rich view models .
+Even in the case of sophisticated Web APIs, it's likely that we will encounter these problems.
 Developers often implement the mapper pattern in UI controllers to elaborate view models.
 Which in the end leads to fat and unmanageable UI controllers:

 ![](src/assets/images/Up_Down_Flow.png)